Andrew Walker (murderer): Trial

-While on remand for the murders, Walker shared a cell with 18-year-old Andrew Lowden, also on remand.
+While imprisoned on remand, charged with the murders, Walker shared a cell with 18-year-old Andrew Lowden, also on remand.
 Lowden claimed that Walker was physically violent towards him and threatened to kill Lowden's father and girlfriend, and that Walker had confessed to the murders in lurid detail on the eve of the trial.
-When Lowden was released, Walker blackmailed Lowden into taking a letter out of the prison, placing the blame for the murders on the Provisional Irish Republican Army.
-The letter was confiscated by the guards, and Lowden was later called as a prosecution witness at Walker's trial.
+When Lowden was released, Walker blackmailed Lowden into taking a letter out of the prison, placing the blame for the murders on the Provisional Irish Republican Army (Provisional IRA), a terrorist organisation that made many attacks at the time.
+The letter was found and confiscated by the guards, and Lowden was later called as a prosecution witness at Walker's trial.

-As a defence, Walker claimed he was driving elsewhere during the murders and that they were the actions of a terrorist organization.
-He claimed that the shells linking him to the murder weapon were planted.
+In his defence, Walker claimed he was driving elsewhere during the murders and suggested that they were the actions of the IRA.
+He claimed that the bullet shell cases linking him to the murder weapon were planted.

 Walker was found guilty of murder, the theft of the money, and attempting to pervert the course of justice for trying to smuggle the letter out of prison.

-The judge, Lord Grieve, jailed Walker for life and recommended that Walker should serve at least 30 years.
-Lord Grieve noted "This was a calculated crime.
+The judge, Lord Grieve, jailed Walker for life and recommended that he should serve at least a minimum term of 30 years.
+Grieve noted "This was a calculated crime.
 The accused, if he was to achieve his purpose, had to kill.
 I am quite satisfied that the crime was carefully planned, and I am also quite sure that the substance of the evidence given by Walker was a tissue of lies."
 He called the crimes "callous, brutal and calculated".

-Walker's conviction was upheld on appeal, but the sentence was shortened to 27 years as Walker successfully argued in 2002 that he should not have been treated more harshly than other murderers.
+Walker's conviction was upheld on appeal, but the minimum term was shortened to 27 years as Walker successfully argued in 2002 that he should not have been treated more harshly than other murderers.